Breitling Jet Team: Khalifa Jet Team

 In late 2001, a group of Algerian companies founded by Rafik Khalifa offered to sponsor Apache Aviation.
 The PC-7s were sold, and L-39 jets arrived as their replacement.
 The new team was known as the "Khalifa Jet Team", launching in March 2002, and making its airshow debut in May 2002.
 Over the summer of 2002, the team worked up from a two-ship formation to a four-aircraft team.
 Over the course of 2002, the team appeared at 43 events in six European countries.

 Breitling

-In early 2003, Khalifa pulled out of the sponsorship.
-Breitling SA stepped into the breach and invested in the team.
-This allowed the outfit to expand from four planes to the seven-ship formation it flies today.
+In early 2003, Khalifa pulled out of the sponsorship, and Breitling SA stepped in.
+The Breitling investment allowed the outfit to expand from four planes to the seven-ship formation it flies today.
 In 2015, the team embarked on a two-year tour of North America with performances at notable events like the Sun 'n Fun Fly-In, the Vectren Dayton Air Show, Jones Beach, NY, Rhode Island, AirVenture at Oshkosh and the Abbotsford International Airshow as well as the Canadian International Air Show in Canada.
 Their final North American performance concluded on October 23, 2016 at the Huntington Beach Airshow in Huntington Beach, California.